AsMdHabibullah/java-store-manage/README.md

 ### 01. variable
 ```
-Variable use to alocqate the mamory storage.
+Variable used to allocate the memory storage.
-In java the rules of create a variable is: first data type and then variable name
+In java, the rules is to create a variable: first data type and then variable name
 ex: int a, b, c;
 ```

 ### 02. data type
 ```
 number